paulscherrerinstitute/mrfioc2/README.md

 * EVR PCIe-300: PCIe-300 form factor event receiver. (tested and working with firmware version 7.
 Not everything works with firmware versions >=0x200 - check known issues)
 * EVR PCIe-300DC: PCIE-300 form factor event receiver with newer hardware and delay compensation support. (check known issues)
 * EVR cPCI-230: cPCI-230 form factor event receiver (not tested, no GUI)
+* Embedded EVR in EVG VME-300

-mrfioc2 driver supports official hardware firmware versions up to and including 204.
+mrfioc2 driver supports official hardware firmware versions up to and including 209, where only flashing is supported on versions 200 - 208.
 Minimal supported firmware version for:

-* EVG is 3,
+* EVG is 0x3,
 * EVR-PCIe-300DC is 0x204,
-* EVR-PCIe-300 is 3,
+* EVR-PCIe-300 is 0x3,
-* VME form factor EVR 4.
+* VME form factor EVR 0x4.
+* embedded EVR is 0x208

 ## Known issues
 * firmware version 204:
-    * issue with data buffer receptions skips observed.
+    * [fixed in revision 1] issue with data buffer receptions skips observed.
 Problem was tracked down to hardware issue on the sending side.
-    * EVR-VME-300 rear outputs: mapping two sources to an output does not work
+    * [fixed in revision 1] EVR-VME-300 rear outputs: mapping two sources to an output does not work
     * data buffer sending does not work if delay compensation is disabled.
     * EVR-PCIe-300DC inputs not tested
     * EVR-PCIe-300 not tested with this version